 The Keen of Hamar Nature Reserve is also managed by SNH.
 Part of the Shetland ophiolite, and the largest area of serpentine debris in Europe, it is home to several arctic-alpine plants that have adapted to these unusual conditions.
 Edmondston’s chickweed, which grows nowhere in the world except Unst, was discovered by botanist Thomas Edmondston from Buness.
 He published A Flora of Shetland in 1845, but was killed the same year, aged 20, on a scientific expedition to South America, which was planned to link up with the ill-fated Franklin expedition to the Arctic.

 Island amenities include shops, bakery, cafes, leisure centre, hotel and bars, as well as a range of craft, music and small business enterprises.
-Locally-grown produce is available at the monthly farmers’ markets in Baltasound Hall.
+Locally-grown produce is available at monthly farmers’ markets.

 Up-Helly-A’ celebrations are held at Uyeasound and Norwick, and events in community halls provide opportunities to enjoy local music, dance, crafts and produce.
 UnstFest is a week-long celebration with a diverse range of activities and events to enjoy, while the annual Unst Show at the end of August is also a popular day out.